-Inaugurated in 2012 by the Faculty Association’s Status of Women & Equity Committee (SWEC), the Equity & Inclusivity Award recognizes a member or affiliate of the University of Waterloo community whose actions have demonstrated an exemplary commitment to improving equity, inclusivity, and/or diversity at the University of Waterloo.
+Inaugurated in 2012 by the Faculty Association’s Equity Committee (formerly the Status of Women & Equity Committee, or "SWEC"), the Equity & Inclusivity Award recognizes a member or affiliate of the University of Waterloo community whose actions have demonstrated an exemplary commitment to improving equity, inclusivity, and/or diversity at the University of Waterloo.

-The Waterloo Aboriginal Education Centre (WAEC), founded in 2003, facilitates the sharing of Indigenous knowledges and provides culturally relevant information and support services for all members of the UW community, including Aboriginal and non-Aboriginal students, staff, and faculty.
+The Waterloo Indigenous Student Centre (WISC), founded in 2003, facilitates the sharing of Indigenous knowledges and provides culturally relevant information and support services for all members of the UW community, including Aboriginal and non-Aboriginal students, staff, and faculty.
 Their work is premised on understanding, respect, and trust, as well as a recognition of, and sensitivity to, the different cultural values and rights of Aboriginal peoples.

 WAEC exemplifies community strength, and with tremendous success has established decolonized spaces that celebrate and share Indigenous knowledges.
 Developing networks across our campus and broader communities, the centre brings people together for support and education, and to work toward respect and reconciliation.